thomasjwebb/monophonic-generator/report.md

 For clustering, we propose k means as a good way to determine key and mode.
 Such information can also be found in the key signature in the midi file, but it is not guaranteed to be present or accurate in a valid midi file.
 For classifying next note from previous notes, we propose using a linear support vector machine.
 It is a good algorithm for preventing overfitting and isn't too algorithmically complex for the huge dataset we're dealing with.

+K Means creates a number of centroids, chosen at the start, placed randomly in the n-dimensional space, depending on the number of features.
+In our case, 12.
+Then all the points are assigned to a centroid based on the distance, then the centroids are pushed to the center of the points assigned to it.
+This is repeated until the centroids stop moving much or a preconfigured number of iterations has been reached.
+After this has run, we will hopefully have a number of centroids that represent something meaningful, key and mode combinations.

+SVMs are a supervised learning algorithm that divides data into classes, by placing hyperplanes between them in n-dimensional space.
+Then the hyperplanes are moved until their margins to the data points are increased as much as possible or until the max number of generations is reached.
+To accomodate data that isn't linearly separable, a kernel is used that transforms the data into a higher dimension so that it is linearly separable.
+The flexibility in being able to use different kinds of kernels allows classifying data that isn't linearly separable or also choosing based on computational efficiency.

+In our case, the large amount of data is difficult to accomodate with non-linear kernels so LinearSVC is used.
+The potentially large number of features (if a high number of previous notes are used) means SVMs are a good choice since they are less prone to over-fitting than other models.

 We can tune the SVM by changing how many previous notes to look at, with the dimensionality being n+2.
 Higher number of previous notes gives the model more data to work with but also potentially could lead to overfitting (if you know a note from the previous 60 notes, you may simply be remembering a specific melody in a specific song).
 The clustering algorithm can be tuned by adjusting the number of clusters.
 In the previous exploration section, 10 appeared to be the optimal number of clusters, based on cluster distinctiveness.

 ### Benchmark
 The benchmark model, which we hope to exceed in predictive quality, will be a simply probabilistic model.
 Get the probabilities of all the previous notes in a sequence and pick randomly based on that.
 For example, if there have been four notes already, A A C C, then pick A with a probability of 50% or C with a probability of 50%.
 Subsequent notes are picked in this manner but always based on the real previous notes, not the guesses.

 We can then create a score based on these guesses and compare it to the scores of the final SVM model, comparing different values for previous notes to consider.

 ## III.
 Methodology